uuidjs/uuid/README_js.md

 Returns `buffer`, if specified, otherwise the string form of the UUID

-Note: The <node> id is generated guaranteed to stay constant for the lifetime of the current JS runtime.
-(Future versions of this module may use persistent storage mechanisms to extend this guarantee.)
+Note: The default [node id](https://tools.ietf.org/html/rfc4122#section-4.1.6) (the last 12 digits in the UUID) is generated once, randomly, on process startup, and then remains unchanged for the duration of the process.

 Example: Generate string UUID with fully-specified options